CodePushGo/website/src/content/blog/en/how-your-usage-is-counted.md

 > CodePushGo don't count emulator and dev build in your usage.
 Keep in mind after the trial you can't have more than 3% of them, or that will lock your account, until you fix it.

 > CodePushGo is also doing some filtering for you.
-If you have CI/CD configured to send your version to Google PLAY, Google is running your Capacitor app each time to 20+ real device.
+If you have CI/CD configured to send your version to Google PLAY, Google is running your React Native app each time to 20+ real device.
 During the 4 first hours of a new bundle, we block Google data center IP to prevent them to being counted.

 Each month, this data starts from zero.